Skip to content

 • Attended ATS International Conference at least once and holds RCMB membership for >1 year

-• Two letters of recommendation.
-Letters should address the nominee’s scientific contributions, mentoring/teaching/educational contributions, and ATS participation.
+• One letter of recommendation with signatures from 3-5 supporters.
+At least one from an RCMB member.
+Letters should address the nominee’s scientific contributions, mentoring/teaching/educational contributions, and ATS participation

 • Updated CV and NIH Biosketch